Project Structure¶

 - This server acts as the storage backend: Clients store and retrieve the data of their projects via a

-, no data is shared between these environments.
+REST-endpoints.
+The actual data is stored in the database and the filesystem and separated into three different environments:production,developmentandtest, no data is shared between these environments.
 Additionally the server carries out operations that can’t be done on the client, mainly database operations. - PostgreSQL Server

 - The database stores most of the project data, basically everything besides from file assets like images and

--databases. - Project Data Folders
+.sqlite-databases. - Project Data Folders

 - Actual files, like images and

--databases are stored in the filesystem.
+.sqlite-databases are stored in the filesystem.